tinevancorenland/todolist/README.md

 The create react app creates an entire folder structure from which you can begin to work.

 Inside the **'public'** folder there is one **index.html**.
 This is the only html page: React is a single page application framework.
-This html page has to exist with this exact name and contains a **<div id='root'></div>**.
+This html page has to exist with this exact name and contains a **div element with id='root'**.
 All of the react output is rendered through this div - activated by index.js

 Inside the **'src'** folder there is the **index.js** page.
 This has to exist with this exact name, contains the **javascript entrypoint**, and loads the App.js file.